PietroPasotti/catan/README.md

     # output is the model state in its final form
     ms: ModelState = c.settle()

+    # we can inspect what has been emitted by catan
     assert c._emitted_repr == [
         # this is the initial event sequence, programmed by juju
         'tempo/0 :: tracing_relation_created',